Dobbi-UDL/Dobbi-Project/.github/ISSUE_TEMPLATE/feature.md

 *These are other features that need to be completed before this one can be implemented.*
 - [ ] Feature 1 #issue
 - [ ] Feature 2 #issue

+### References
+*Related Epic, the one that contains this Feature.
+This creates a backlink between the issues.*
+- Related to Epic 1 #issue